rehtsira/One-Command/README.md

 `git clone https://github.com/rehtsira/One-Command.git`

 In */etc/ansible/playbooks/vars/* directory, create a file called *aerbuntu-pass.yml*.
 Inside that file, put inside `password: "your_password"` which is the password of your root user of the remote server.
 Execute the command below: <br>
-`ansible-vault encrypt aerbuntu-pass.yml` (type the password to open that file.
+`ansible-vault encrypt aerbuntu-pass.yml` (It will prompt for a password.
 This is also the password you will type for `--ask-vault-pass`)

 Once this is encrypted, you can go to the playbooks directory (*/etc/ansible/playbooks*) and simply execute `ansible-playbook -vv one.yml --ask-vault-pass`